SUNY Summer Leadership Retreat

 • Each participant is assigned a book to read in advance of the retreat, and as part of a small group will conduct a mini-teach session to their summer leadership peers.
 Each participant essentially walks away with a deep understanding of four relevant leadership texts.

-•Each participant receives two printed, personalized assessment reports in their program workbook (SUNY360 and DiSC Work of Leaders) which provides crucial data as they work through the leadership program.
+•Each participant receives two printed, personalized assessment reports in their program workbook (SUNY360 and Narrative Intelligence Story Type) which provides crucial data as they work through the leadership program.